singhvi1/DevTinder_F/README.md

     -Send Email (if production approved)
     -Explore queue mechanism to send bulk emails (beeque , bull amazon bulk) -Make sendEmail function

+# RazerPayment GateWay Integration

+    -Sign up for RazerPay & complete Kyc
+    -Created a UI ofr premium page
+    -Creating an API for cratae order in background -added my key and secret in env file
+    -Intialized Razorpay in utils
+    -creating order on Razorpay
+    -Create Shema and model
+    -Saved the order in paymetns collections
+    -Make the aspi dynamic
+    -open the dialogBox
+    -setUp RazerPay webhook on our live API "https://tindercopy.me/api/payment/webhook" (for localhost use ngrok );
+    -